Opinion: COVID-19 hits the Cabinet and German leaders shrug | DW | 25.10.2020

 Read more: Should Germans should panic-buy during the pandemic?

-Some people who see the otherwise-admonitory Merkel in line for the register might simply think it's nifty to've caught the chancellor out shopping.
+Some people who see the otherwise-admonitory Merkel in line for the register might simply think it's nifty to have caught the chancellor out shopping.
 Others might decide that the pandemic is not so dangerous, after all, if Merkel thinks shopping is still safe.
-It is not any easy time for politicians, but they may be underestimating the value of setting an example.
+It's not an easy time for politicians, but they may be underestimating the value of setting an example.

 Read more: Journalists document German officials' wasted weeks early in the pandemic